evanshortiss/express-expeditious/README.md

 Returns a new cache instance that either respects or ignores sessions.
 Pass _true_ to create a clone of the original instance, but ignore sessions.
 Passing _false_ will create an instance that will include session IDs in generated cache keys.
-Passing nothing is the same as passing _true_.
+Passing no arguments is treated the same as passing _true_.

 NOTE: If you supply a `genCacheKey` or `withCacheKey` option then this option will not apply since you have chosen to generate cache keys manually.

 ### instance.flush([string, ]callback)
 Deletes all cache entries associated with this middleware namespace and fires the callback once complete.
 If you supply a _string_ for the first parameter this will be passed to the flush function to target specific keys.

 ## Behaviours

-### When to Cache (_shouldCache_ or _withCondition_)
+### When to use the Cache (_shouldCache_ or _withCondition_)

 #### Default
 By default only HTTP GET requests with 200 responses are cached using the URL